 […]

-(b) The International Bureau shall notify the recording referred to in subparagraph (a) to both the applicant or holder and the representative.
+(b) The International Bureau shall notify the recording referred to in subparagraph (a) to both the applicant or holder and the representative and to the Offices of the designated Contracting Parties.
 Where the appointment was made in a separate communication presented through an Office, the International Bureau shall also notify the recording to that Office.

 […]